 #12.
 Green Leafy Vegetables

-is another vegetable besides green leafy ones, which provides iron, beta carotene, vitamin E and Vitamin K
+This is another vegetable besides green leafy ones, which provides iron, beta carotene, vitamin E and Vitamin K

 #15.
 Carrots, Sweet Potato Pumpkin

 These are another set of vegetables to be included in your diet.
-These vegetables are particularly rich in beta-carotene; a form of vitamin A. Vitamin A is important for development of healthy eyes, lungs and skin of your baby
+These vegetables are particularly rich in beta-carotene; a form of vitamin A. Vitamin A is important for the development of healthy eyes, lungs and skin of your baby

 #16.
 Citrus Fruits

 Especially orange is rich in vitamin C and folic acid (deficiency of folic acid may cause neural tube defects).
 These are also good sources of Thiamin and Potassium, and a very good source of dietary fiber, which helps in avoiding constipation common in pregnancy.
 Another important role vitamin C is to help in iron absorption especially from vegetarian diets.
-Besides citrus fruits you may also include amla, vegetables like red, green and yellow capsicum, to provide vitamin C
+Besides citrus fruits, you may also include amla, vegetables like red, green and yellow capsicum, to provide vitamin C.

 Nuts like almonds, peanuts may also be added to your diet to provide micronutrients like zinc, iron, copper, folic acid.
 If taken in between your meals, they can be an excellent snack to munch on!
-These are reasonably good source of proteins and healthy fats, ensuring a healthy weight gain of the foetus
+These are a reasonably good source of proteins and healthy fats, ensuring a healthy weight gain of the fetus.

 #18.
 Whole Grain Cereals